wnameless/json-base/README.md

 ```

 ## Important
-Although this library provides wrappers for Jackson, Gson, org.json and Jakarta, you still need to include the JSON implementation library which you are using in your dependencies.
+Although this library provides wrappers for Jackson 2 and 3, Gson, org.json and Jakarta, you still need to include the JSON implementation library which you are using in your dependencies.

 ## JSON data common interfaces
 If user wants to implement zir own JSON data wrappers, here are some interfaces to work with.